 Explore it on Goodreads or Amazon.

-Other books by this author include Odd Thomas, Brother Odd, Odd Hours, Odd Apocalypse, Deeply Odd, The City, Odd Thomas: You Are Destined to Be Together Forever (Short Story), Saint Odd
+Other books by this author which I have reviewed include Odd Thomas, Brother Odd, Odd Hours, Odd Apocalypse, Deeply Odd, The City, Odd Thomas: You Are Destined to Be Together Forever (Short Story), Saint Odd, The Silent Corner

 Second in the Odd Thomas lightweight horror series revolving around a man who sees ghosts.
 Based in a tiny desert town in California — Pico Mundo.